Terms and Conditions

 13.6.
 Remedies.
 If any Services become, or in CCG’s reasonable opinion are likely to become, the subject of an Intellectual Property Rights infringement claim, then CCG will promptly notify Customer and, at CCG’s sole option and expense, may: (a) procure the right to continue providing the Services as contemplated by the Agreement; (b) modify the Services to render them non-infringing (if modification does not adversely affect use of the Services); or (c) replace the Services with functionally equivalent, non-infringing services.
 If none of the foregoing options is commercially practicable, then CCG will have the right to terminate the Agreement on written notice.

 13.7.
 Sole Remedy.
-Without affecting either party’s termination rights, this clause 13 states the parties’ entire liability and exclusive remedy with respect to third party Intellectual Property Rights infringement allegations and Third Party Claims.
+Without affecting either party’s termination rights, this Section 13 states the parties’ entire liability and exclusive remedy with respect to third party Intellectual Property Rights infringement allegations and Third Party Claims.

 14. Limitation of Liability